You've been learning English your whole life. School, university, maybe even a language course or two along the way.

 FAQ: Business English for Engineers

 Standard English includes all registers — formal, informal, literary, colloquial.
-Business English is a specific professional register: simplified grammar, precise vocabulary, few idioms, and a strong focus on being understood across language backgrounds.
+Business English is a specific professional register: simplified grammar, precise vocabulary, no idioms, and a strong focus on being understood across language backgrounds.

 No — Technical English for Engineers is a subcategory of Business English.
 Business English covers all professional communication.
-Technical English for Engineers adds the specific tools engineers need to successfully work their international projects.
+Technical English for Engineers adds the specific tools engineers need: how to explain technical processes, write clear documentation, and communicate with stakeholders in an international project context.

-No. Business English is designed to be accessible at an intermediate level.
+No. Business English is designed to be accessible at an intermediate level (B2 and above).
 Its emphasis on clarity and simplicity actually makes it easier for non-native speakers — not harder.
 The goal isn't perfect grammar.
-The goal is to understand each other.
+It's being understood.

 0 Comments